 The couple moved to London, where Mary met the greatest minds of her time, including inventor Charles Babbage and astronomer William Herschel.
 She became Ada Byron’s first mathematics tutor.

 (Some circles credit Ada, Lord Byron’s daughter by his estranged wife, with originating the concept of software programming.
-The U.S. Department of Defense ADA programming language is named after her.)
+The U.S. Department of Defense named their ADA programming language after her.)